hypercore-one/ledger-app-zenon/az.md

 The second phase of this project focuses on the development of an audited developer mode release for all Ledger devices.

-This fase requires additional funding outside the scope of this project to fund the security audit(s).
+This phase requires additional funding outside the scope of this project to fund the security audit(s).
 The exact costs of the security audit(s) are uncertain at this stage.

 This phase will be fully worked out when phase 1 is completed.